How do resilient people get through the hard times?

 9. Do not confuse the journey with the destination.

 Most of us do not start out life wealthy, successful and accomplished.
 Life is a journey.
 You grow and develop or you become stuck and decline.
 Do not despair because you are not where you want to be.
 Keep moving forward and you can be amazed at how things can change.

 Recovering people often despair in those early days of reaching the goals they believe they should already have met.
 Over time they can accomplish more than they ever dreamed.

 10. See the good in your current situation.

 Not working right now?
 Does this mean that you can spend more time with your children or spouse?
 Not in a relationship at this time?
 This may be your one and only time in life to learn who you are and to have time just for yourself.

 11. Notice the small pleasures.

 If you are crying because you do not have a rose garden you miss the pleasure from the one flower you do have.
-Enjoy your friends, your family and your leisure.
-Relish what you can buy rather than bemoaning that you can’t afford the best or the most expensive.
+Enjoy your friends, your family, and your leisure.
+Relish what you can buy rather than bemoan that you can’t afford the best or the most expensive.